What information is available in Estonia on insolvency?

 No fee is charged online for searches concerning legal entities, self-employed persons and branches of foreign companies, for information about court proceedings or for access to registry card data.
 However, a fee is charged for all other searches, including historical registry card data and access to annual reports, articles of association and other documents.
 The rates charged for using the computer data in the commercial register are laid down in a Regulation of the Minister for Justice.

 A fee is charged for consulting registry data and file documents at a notary’s office.
 The fees are set out in the Notary Fees Act.
+Pursuant to the Notaries Act, the Chamber of Notaries is to ensure access free of charge to public files and business files at a notary’s office in the counties of Harjumaa, Tartumaa, Pärnumaa and Ida-Virumaa.

 Details of trade bans are published and can be accessed free of charge online.